AJResearchGroup/journal_club/README.md

 The schedule simply rotates over all people within our group.

-That means that every week you can look forward to presentations:
+That means that every week you can look forward to presentations from:

  * Åsa
  * Daniel